SivaRam47925/UMBC-DATA606-Capstone/README.md

 This repository is created for the DATA 606 Capstone course at UMBC.

 ## Project Title
-Early Prediction of ICU Patient Mortality Using Machine Learning

 # Early Prediction of ICU Patient Mortality Using Machine Learning

 Prepared for